PyPSA/PyPSA/doc/user-guide/components.rst

 contain passive branches; all other sub-networks must contain a single isolated bus.

-The power flow in sub-networks is determined by the passive flow through passive branches due to the impedances of the passive branches.
+The power flow in sub-networks is determined by the passive flow through passive branches due to the impedances of the passive branches following Kirchhoff's voltage law.

-Sub-Network are determined by calling ``network.determine_network_topology()``.
+Sub-Network are determined by calling ``n.determine_network_topology()``.

 .. csv-table::